laurabrugger/laurabrugger.github.io/content/project/wildlife/index.md

 ---

-This emerging project investigates how extreme weather events and climate stressors affect urban wildlife populations and the ecosystem services they provide.
-By examining these changes alongside social and environmental factors, the work aims to inform urban conservation and resilience strategies that support both biodiversity and community well-being.
+This emerging project aims to investigate how extreme weather events and climate stressors impact urban wildlife populations and the ecosystem services they provide.
+By examining these dynamics alongside social and environmental factors, the work seeks to inform urban conservation and resilience strategies that support both biodiversity and community well-being.

 <!--more-->